 5. Word of caution

-There are a number of times when you have to remain cautionary even if you placed a stop loss on your order.
+There are a number of times when you have to remain cautious even if you placed a stop loss on your order.

 For example, let’s say that you placed a stop loss at Rs 95.
 However, during the pre-opening session, the stock opened on a gap-down at a price of Rs 90.
-In such case, your stop loss will not get triggered and hence, your sell order never get placed.
+In such a case, your stop loss will not get triggered, and hence, your sell order never gets placed.

 Another disadvantage of using stop loss is that it can get activated by short-term fluctuations.